-The following are courses that have been offered or are usually offered by the Department of Global & Cultural Studies program.
+The following are courses that have been offered or are usually offered by the Global & Cultural Studies program.
 For a comprehensive list of courses, please refer to the current Schedule of Classes or Course Catalog.

 GCS.
 100 Introduction to Globalization

 Using the general theme of globalization as the organizing principle, the course will introduce students to the players (i.e. cultures, states, other actors such as NGOs and international organization, etc.) that are affected by, and in turn affect, globalization, how they make decisions and who is affected by those decisions, and the interaction between and among these various actors.
 The course will include the study of a number of specific topics and cases, chosen each semester to allow exploration of globalization issues from a variety of disciplinary perspectives.

 The problem of scarcity; theory of national income and employment; policy applications to problems of employment, inflation and business fluctuations; introduction to money and banking; monetary and fiscal policy.
 One semester, 3 credits.

 ANTH 210.
 Cultural Anthropology

 Detailed studies of several societies that are geographically and culturally distant from mainstream American society.
 The course focuses on issues of ecology, political economy, and social and cultural change as they influence the diverse behaviors and traditions of selected peoples.
 Several regions are studied in the context of their global and internal similarities and differences, as well as their cross-cultural and internal dynamics.